nkengbeza/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. **1-listit** display the list of files in the current working directory.
 3. **2-bring_me_home** changes the current working directory to the user's home directory.
 4. **3-listfiles** display the list of files in the current working directory in a long format.
+5. **4-listmorefiles** display the list of files in the current working directory including hidden files.